accordproject/template-archive/docs/tasks.rst

 README.md
     A markdown file that describes the purpose and correct usage for the template

-data.json (optional)
+data.json
     A sample valid request transaction for the template

-sample.txt (optional)
+sample.txt
-    A sample of DSL text that is valid for the template
+    Sample text that is valid for the template

+state.json (optional)
+    A sample state object for the template

 grammar/template.tem
     The default template grammar for the template